housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-02-angular2-with-immutablejs-and-redux.markdown

 }
 {% endhighlight %}

 These are known as *action creators*, and each one is defined to the `IContactAction` interface that we created.
-Notice that we also added an `id` property which we'll use to identify the correct contact index to remove or favourite.

 Now let's see how we can set up a reducer.